ipbus-contrib/trenz/README.md

 	# you will need to rebuild since the I2C address of EEPROM is not the same as on FMC
 	# You will need msp430-gcc installed for this.
 	pushd src/enclustra/components/neo430_wrapper/software/neo430_ipbus_address_terminal/
+	make clean_all
-	make clean_all CFLAGS="-DFORCE_RARP=1 -DPROMUIDADDR=0x10"
+	make install CFLAGS="-DFORCE_RARP=1 -DPROMUIDADDR=0x10" APPLICATION_IMAGE_FNAME=neo430_application_image_crypoEEPROM.vhd
-	# The CFLAGS above build for MAC addr. from CryptoEEPROM on AX3
+	# The CFLAGS above build for MAC addr. from CryptoEEPROM on AX3.
+For default build (24AA025) use the following instead:
 	# make clean_all
-	make install
+	# make install

 	popd

 	# Create IPBB project....